- Speed is the target speed in miles per hour.

 - Weight is total vehicle weight including the rider(s) and cargo.

-degrees is a vertical wall.
+45 degree angle.
 The grade is automatically set to 0 unless another

 number is entered.